Blondie (band): 1982: The Hunter and breakup

-The band reconvened in December 1981 to record a new album, The Hunter, released in May 1982 (UK No. 9, US No. 33, Australia No. 15).
-Infante sued the band but was later reinstated after an out-of-court settlement.
+The band reconvened in December 1981 to record a new album, The Hunter, released in May 1982 (UK number nine, US number thirty-three, Australia number fifteen).
+Infante was initially not included in the new album due to friction with other group members, but began legal proceedings and was later reinstated after an out-of-court settlement.
+Infante's name appears in the credits of The Hunter, and he is pictured as a member of the group, but Harry has averred in interviews that Infante's contributions to the finished record are minimal to non-existent.

 In contrast to their earlier commercial and critical successes, The Hunter was poorly received.
-The album did have two moderate hit singles: "Island of Lost Souls" (UK# 11, US No. 37, Australia No. 13) and "War Child" (UK No. 39).
-The album also included "For Your Eyes Only", a track the band had been commissioned to write and record for the 1981 James Bond film of the same name, but was rejected by the film's producers (the producers ultimately chose another song with that title that would be recorded by Sheena Easton).
+The album had two moderate hit singles: "Island of Lost Souls" (UK number 11, US number 37, Australia number 13) and "War Child" (UK number 39).
+The album also included "For Your Eyes Only", a track the band had been commissioned to write and record for the 1981 James Bond film of the same name, which was rejected by the film's producers who ultimately chose another song with the same title recorded by Sheena Easton.

-In June 1982 Harry contributed backing vocals to The Gun Club's second album Miami, being credited as 'D.H.
-Lawrence Jr' while Chris Stein also produced the record, and is credited as 'bongos' and 'cover photos/design'.
+In June 1982, Harry contributed backing vocals to the Gun Club's second album, Miami, being credited as "D.H.
+Lawrence Jr".
+Stein produced the record, and is credited as "bongos" and "cover photos/design".
 The Gun Club's singer Jeffrey Lee Pierce was a fan, emulating Harry's hairstyle and founding the West Coast Blondie Fan Club, before becoming friends with the band in New York.